 October 1 is nearly 7 months away; that’s a long time to go without a code, but not at all atypical for novel viruses.
 The CDC has published interim coding guidance, which I will recap here.
 I’ve added the ‘confirmed as due to’ caveat in the subheading to emphasize that critical aspect, which is easily missed in the body of the subsection.

 Please note that the CDC interim advice concludes with instructions to NOT assign code B97.29 if the provider qualifies COVID-19 as “suspected,” “possible,” or “probable.”
 It’s worth introducing that requirement here at the beginning.

 We recently hosted a Coding Round Table webinar on COVID-19 Coding.
 Access a recording here.

 Pneumonia confirmed as due to COVID-19

-For a pneumonia case confirmed as due to the 2019 novel coronavirus (COVID-19), assign codes J12.89, Other viral pneumonia, and B97.29, Other coronavirus as the cause of diseases classified elsewhere.
+For pneumonia, case confirmed as due to the 2019 novel coronavirus (COVID-19), assign codes J12.89, Other viral pneumonia, and B97.29, Other coronaviruses as the cause of diseases classified elsewhere.